Balaji59321/milktrackerFE/README.md

 https://milk-tracker-balaji.netlify.app

 ## Project Description
-Webpage used to capture the dairy product params and cap
+WebApplication used for collecting milk data from the customer's cow farms and prices are slotted depending upon the quality of the milk

 ## Tech Stack Used
 React, CSS, Material-UI, Express, MongoDB